lidofinance/lido-improvement-proposals/LIPS/lip-39.md

 lip: 39
 title: Simplified Negative Rebase Sanity Check
 status: WIP
-author: George Avsetsin
+author: George Avsetsin, Dmitry Gusakov, Eugene Mamin
 discussions-to: <research.lido.fi thread to be created>
 created: 2026-07-14
-updated: 2026-07-14
+updated: 2026-07-31
 ---

 # Simplified Negative Rebase Sanity Check

 ## Simple Summary

-Replace the stateful 36-day negative CL rebase allowance with a committee trigger at zero and a configurable per-report hard cutoff.
-Reports with no detected negative CL rebase are unchanged.
+Replace the stateful 36-day negative CL rebase allowance with a simpler per-report rule:

+- no CL loss detected: the report passes;
+- a CL loss within a configurable hard cutoff: an independent committee must confirm the report;
+- a CL loss above the hard cutoff: the report is rejected.

 ## Abstract

 [LIP-23](./lip-23.md) introduced a CL-spec-derived negative CL rebase allowance and a second-opinion interface.
 [LIP-35](./lip-35.md) adapted the same design to MaxEB accounting but kept its 36-day report ledger and left the second-opinion provider unset.

 This proposal simplifies both parts.
-It replaces the modeled allowance with two thresholds: zero for committee involvement and a configurable per-report hard cutoff.
-It also makes a DAO-approved committee, independent from the accounting-oracle members, the active second opinion.
+It replaces the modeled allowance with two boundaries: a zero threshold — any detected CL loss requires committee confirmation — and a configurable per-report hard cutoff above which the report is rejected outright.
+It also makes a DAO-approved committee, independent from the accounting-oracle members, the active second opinion, and fully sunsets the SP1 ZK oracle previously developed for that role.
 The negative-rebase check no longer needs report history or migration, and a detected negative CL rebase can no longer pass on the accounting-oracle report alone.

 ## Motivation